Physical Land Classification (PLC) is a mapping system that was designed to describe

 and 1990s as part of a program to acquire background information for Integrated

-generally mapped at the geomorphic unit level using the 1:50 000 scale National
+The data were generally mapped at the geomorphic unit level using the 1:50 000 scale

-Topographic System maps as a base.
-The PLC hardcopy maps were scanned, georeferenced,
+National Topographic System maps as a base.
+The PLC hardcopy maps were scanned,

-rectified, cleaned, vectorized, merged and attributed to form GIS polygons.
-The
+georeferenced, rectified, cleaned, vectorized, merged and attributed to form GIS

 - parent geologic material,